Hengyu/ChessBot-Mac-iTunes/updateInfo.md

-- Update the neural network
+- Enhanced for macOS Monterey
 - Bug fixes and stability improved